aws-samples/ecs-deep-learning-workshop/README.md

 The template will automatically bring you to the CloudFormation Dashboard and start the stack creation process in the specified region.
 The template sets up a VPC, IAM roles, S3 bucket, ECR container registry, and an ECS cluster which is comprised of two EC2 instances with the Docker daemon running on each.
 In order to keep costs low in the workshop, the EC2 instances are [EC2 Spot instances](https://aws.amazon.com/ec2/spot/) deployed by [Spot Fleet](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html).
 The idea is to provide a contained environment, so as not to interfere with any other things in your account.
 If you are new to [CloudFormation](https://aws.amazon.com/cloudformation/), take the opportunity to review the [template](https://github.com/awslabs/ecs-deep-learning-workshop/blob/master/lab-1-setup/cfn-templates/ecs-deep-learning-workshop.yaml) during stack creation.

 **Checkpoint**
 Periodically check on the stack creation process in the CloudFormation Dashboard.
-If all goes well, your stack should show status CREATE\_COMPLETE.
+If all goes well, your stack should show status CREATE\_COMPLETE in roughly 5-10 minutes.
 In the Outputs tab, take note of the **ecrRepository** and **spotFleetName** values; you will need these in the next lab.

 ![CloudFormation CREATION\_COMPLETE](/images/cf-complete.png)

 If there was an error during the stack creation process, CloudFormation will rollback and terminate.
 You can investigate and troubleshoot by looking in the Events tab.
 Any errors encountered during stack creation will appear in the event log.

 ### Lab 2 - Build an MXNet Docker Image:
-In this lab, you will build an MXNet docker image using one of the ECS cluster instances which already comes bundled with Docker installed.
-There are quite a few dependencies for MXNet, so for your convenience, we provide a Dockerfile in the lab 2 folder to make sure nothing is missed.
+In this lab, you will build an MXNet Docker image using one of the ECS cluster instances which already comes bundled with Docker installed.
+There are quite a few dependencies for MXNet, so for your convenience, we have provided a Dockerfile in the lab 2 folder to make sure nothing is missed.
 MXNet uses SSH as the mechanism for communication between containers, so you'll be generating an SSH key pair to configure public key authentication for secure access.
-You can review the Dockerfile to see what's being installed.
-Links to MXNet documentation can be found in the Appendix if you'd like to read more about it.
+You can review the [Dockerfile](https://github.com/awslabs/ecs-deep-learning-workshop/blob/master/lab-2-build/mxnet/Dockerfile) to see what's being installed.
+Links to MXNet documentation can be found in the [Appendix](https://github.com/awslabs/ecs-deep-learning-workshop/#appendix) if you'd like to read more about it.

 1\.
 Go to the EC2 Dashboard in the Management Console and click on **Instances** in the left menu.
 Select one of the two EC2 instances created by the CloudFormation stack.
 If your instances list is cluttered with other instances, apply a filter in the search bar using the tag key **aws:ec2spot:fleet-request-id** and choose the value that matches the **spotFleetName** from your CloudFormation Outputs.